erikyo/mime-icon-generator/README.md

 All svg icons are merged into a single css sheet and this allows for a very lightweight file: **~600 icon gzipped size is only 16.8kb! less than one 256x256 png icon.**

 * * *
+## INSTALLATION

+git clone https://github.com/erikyo/mime-icon-generator.git && cd mime-icon-generator && npm install

+**gulp watch** - sass watch (witj sourcemap and autoprefixer)

+**gulp finalize** - (default) like gulp watch but the generated files are moved to the dist folder. a gzipped version of the minified one is also created)

+* * *

 ## USAGE